Pearson’s Index of Skewness The English statistician Karl Pearson... | Channels for Pearson+

 Step 1: Understand the formula for Pearson's Index of Skewness, which is given as P = 3 * (x̄ - median) / s.
 Here, x̄ represents the mean, 'median' is the median of the data, and 's' is the standard deviation.

-Step 3: Simplify the numerator of the formula by calculating the difference between the mean and the median.
-This gives (17 - 19), which simplifies to -2.
+Step 3: Simplify the numerator of the formula by calculating the difference between the mean and the median, which is (155 - 175).

-Step 4: Multiply the result of the numerator (-2) by 3, and then divide by the standard deviation (2.3).
-This will give the value of P.
+Step 4: Divide the result of the numerator by the standard deviation (20.0) to compute the fraction.

-Step 5: Interpret the result of P. If P > 0, the data are skewed right; if P < 0, the data are skewed left; and if P = 0, the data are symmetric.
-Based on the sign of P, describe the shape of the distribution.
+Step 5: Multiply the result of the fraction by 3 to find the value of P. Based on the sign of P, interpret the skewness: if P > 0, the data are skewed right; if P < 0, the data are skewed left; if P = 0, the data are symmetric.

 Verified video answer for a similar problem: